iomeone/Fun-Scheme-Compiler/README.md

     The code for HAMT was provided by the professor.
 It uses the Boehm Garbage Collector, which has also been included in the FSC distribution.

+    I tried the following:

+    1. I placed the provided `tuple` class inside of `header.cpp` and obviously included: `hamt.h` and `gc.h` at the top.
+    2. I created the following prims:
+        `set`, `set-add`, and `set-remove`
+       and added them as `u64` procedures in `header.cpp`.
+For each one of the prims, I added their necessary h->insert and h->remove calls, but for some weird reason, they were not compiling properly with the command I used (see `utils.rkt`).
+    3. I tried creating `prims` for the above prims in all of the other racket files, in case they needed to be pattern matched.

+    The approach listed was the most decent approach I could think of.
+I think it would have worked but I wish I knew more C++ before this class, maybe that might have helped me solve the final integration problem.
 With more time, I probably could have finished this to my liking.

 2. Strings and Characters.